Does sustainability matter to you?

 This is a warning signal for consumers.
 They should remember that an advisory meeting is also a sales meeting, at least from the bank's point of view.
-Sustainability is not (yet) a compulsory part of these services.
+Sustainability is a compulsory part of these services, however there is an alarmingly low level of regulatory compliance in Europe.
 This means that retail clients need to be aware of their rights and ask questions in case of doubt.

 The "Meeting your advisor" section provides information about financial advisory, answers frequently asked questions, and points out important pitfalls.

 If you are dissatisfied with your advice, contact your bank - or, in the case of serious violations, the banking supervisory authority in your country.